 38 An area of common open space shall be provided for the development with the following characteristics: 3.2 a.
 Gradient no steeper than 1:20 (Rise:Run) b.
 Width no less than 3 metres in any direction c.
 At least 3 hours of solar access to 50% of the area (ignoring shadowing caused by trees). d.
 Provided with suitable fixed embellishment comprising a minimum of: a.
 Seating and tables at the rate of 6 seats and one table per 3 dwellings rounded up to the nearest whole number. b.
 Barbeque facilities at the rate of 1 barbeque per 3 dwellings rounded up to the nearest whole number c.
 Children's play equipment e.
-Have a total area no less than 20m2 f.
+Have a total area no less than 20m 2 f.
 Must not be located in the front building setback g.
-Not be used for effluent disposal or garbage storageh.
-Be secured form public access but available to all occupiers in the development.
-Sola ir Access 39 Sunlight is to be available to at least 50% of the dedicated private open 1.3, 3.4 space area of each dwelling for at least 3 hours between 9:00 am and , 3:00 pm on June 21.
-40 The development shall not result in less than 3 hours of sunlight to the 1.3, 3.5 habitable rooms of an adjoining dwelling and 50% of the private open space area of any adjoining property between 9:00 am and 3:00 pm Doul on June 21.
-41 Rocess and Vehicle Safety 2.4 41 Parking shall be provided at the rate of a minimum of one (1) bicycle space and one (1) motorcycle space per every five (5) bedrooms in the 2.4 development.
-42 Vehicle Parking shall be provided at the rate of: 2.4 '- One (1) parking space per boarding room that is not a dormitory room; and 0.5 parking spaces per bed in a dormitory room (rounded up).
-43 All driveways and car parking are to be sealed and line marked and be 2.4 sufficient to allow vehicles to enter and leave in a forward direction.
-44 Development to which this clause applies shall not be undertaken on 1.2, 1.3, 1.4, 11.2 a residential battle-axe allotment.
-45 A minimum of One (1) visitor car parking space shall be provided per 2.1 three (3) rooms in the case of a boarding house or one space per three 40 (3) dormitories in the case of a hostel.
-25 44 5 46 Provision shall be made for footpaths/sharepaths/cycleways to be provided to the nearest available network connection to the village 2.5, 11.5 centre in accordance with Council's Design Specifications.
-Lan dscaping 47 At least 10% of the area of the site shall be formally landscaped with 1.2, 1.3, 1.4, 5.2, 6.1 an automated water system to be provided. ,,, 5, 5 Priv 48 Wherever possible, dwellings within the hostel or boarding house shall 5.1, 11.2 be designed to avoid overlooking the main living areas, private open spaces areas and windows of habitable rooms of adjoining dwellings.
+Not be used for effluent disposal or garbage storage h.
+Be secured form public access but available to all occupiers Solo in the development.
+39 Suplight is to be available to at least 50% of the dedicated private open 1.3, 3.4 39 Sunlight is to be available to at least 50% of the dedicated private open space area of each dwelling for at least 3 hours between 9:00 am and 1.3, 3.4 3:00 pm on June 21.
+40 The development shall not result in less than 3 hours of sunlight to the 1.3, 3.5 10 habitable rooms of an adjoining dwelling and 50% of the private open 1.0, 0.0 space area of any adjoining property between 9:00 am and 3:00 pm on June 21.
+Park ring, Access and Vehicle Safety 41 Parking shall be provided at the rate of a minimum of one (1) bicycle 2.4 space and one (1) motorcycle space per every five (5) bedrooms in the development.
+42 Vehicle Parking shall be provided at the rate of: 2.4 One (1) parking space per boarding room that is not a dormitory room; and 42 0.5 parking spaces per bed in a dormitory room (rounded up).
+All driveways and sex parking are to be applied and line marked and be 0.4 43 All driveways and car parking are to be sealed and line marked and be sufficient to allow vehicles to enter and leave in a forward direction.
+2.4 44 Development to which this clause applies shall not be undertaken on 1.2, 1.3, 1.4, 11.2 a residential battle-axe allotment.
+1.4, 1.0, 1.
+4 , 11.4 45 A minimum of One (1) visitor car parking space shall be provided per 2.1 three (3) rooms in the case of a boarding house or one space per three (3) dormitories in the case of a hostel.
+46 Provision shall be made for footpaths/sharepaths/cycleways to be 2.5, 11.5 provided to the nearest available network connection to the village centre in accordance with Council's Design Specifications.
+At least 100/ of the area of the site shall be formally landeconed with 1010145004 47 At least 10% of the area of the site shall be formally landscaped with 1.2, 1.3, 1.4, 5.2, 6.1 Priv an automated water system to be provided.
+48 Wherever possible, dwellings within the hostel or boarding house shall 5.1, 11.2 40 be designed to avoid overlooking the main living areas, private open 0.1, 11.2 spaces areas and windows of habitable rooms of adjoining dwellings.
+L and the second s I